-Sitting on my counselor’s couch working through what I thought was a setback last summer, it felt comfortably familiar, curiously reminiscent of a Central Perk couch scene in Friends.
+Sitting on my counselor’s couch working through what I thought was a setback last summer, it felt comfortably familiar, curiously reminiscent of the Central Perk couch in Friends.

 Through tears, I relayed the returning physical symptoms and the unnerving experiences shaking my recent success in overcoming anxiety.

 Three times during the hour, she uttered words I didn’t believe at the time,

 I thought, “She’s supposed to say that,” but later during reflection and prayer while reading my scribbled notes, I realized she spoke truth from both observation and experience.

 Yet how could I be resilient while being taunted afresh by my nemesis: anxiety?